reefer42/Xkaliber-repo/README.md

 *uncensored AI models such as Reefer AI

 support for pocket pcs such as steamdeck for ai and image generation abilities

+**Instuctions** After installing the deb open terminal and run: xupdate.sh then run xmenu.sh to view and access repo menu